-Since the last reports on the fulfilment of the conditions to adopt the single currency were presented in October 2004, the Member States with a derogation are due for re-examination in 2006.
-In early 2006, the Commission and the ECB agreed to prepare a comprehensive report in October 2006, assessing progress with convergence for all Member States with a derogation.
-On 2 March, Slovenia submitted a request for an earlier convergence assessment, in order to have sufficient time for the final preparations to introduce the euro on 1 January 2007 in case the derogation were to be abrogated.
-As a response to this request, the Commission and the ECB prepared convergence reports for Slovenia.
+All countries with a derogation were assessed by the Commission and the ECB in 2006.
+On 27 February 2007, Malta submitted a request for a new convergence assessment with a view to introduce the euro on 1 January 2008 in case the derogation were to be abrogated.
+As a response to this request, the Commission and the ECB prepared Convergence Reports for Malta.

-The Commission convergence report on Slovenia was adopted by the College on 16 May 2006.
-The ECB has adopted its report on 15 May.
-The reports include an examination of the compatibility between each Member State's national legislation, including the statutes of its national central bank, and Articles 108 and 109 of the Treaty and the Statue of the ESCB.
-The reports also examine the achievement of a high degree of sustainable convergence by reference to the fulfilment by each Member State of the convergence criteria and take account of several other factors mentioned in the final sub-paragraph of Article 121(1).
+The Commission Convergence Report 2007 on Malta was adopted by the College on 16 May 2007.
+The ECB adopted its report on the same day.
+The reports include an examination of the compatibility between Malta's national legislation, including the statutes of its national central bank, and Articles 108 and 109 of the Treaty and the Statute of the ESCB and the ECB.
+The reports also examine the achievement of a high degree of sustainable convergence by reference to the fulfilment of the convergence criteria and take account of several other factors mentioned in the final sub-paragraph of Article 121(1).

-In its convergence report, the Commission concludes that a high degree of sustainable convergence has been achieved in Slovenia.
+In its convergence report, the Commission concludes that a high degree of sustainable convergence has been achieved in Malta.

-On the basis of its report and that of the ECB, the Commission has adopted the attached proposal for a Council decision to abrogate the derogation of Slovenia with effect from 1 January 2007.
+On the basis of its report and that of the ECB, the Commission has adopted the attached proposal for a Council decision to abrogate the derogation of Malta with effect from 1 January 2008.